SidZRed/STREAM/README.md

 This project is a simulation outline of the scenarios possible or encountered when the network is operational and can be modified and extended to cover a greater range of situations where networks may be involved and resources need to be allocated.

 ## Webpage:
 Webpage of the project - [STREAM](https://sidzred.github.io/STREAM/).
-Check this source for more information about the project
+Check this source for more information about the project.

 ## Report:
 The detailed findings and report can be found in [Report](https://github.com/SidZRed/STREAM/blob/main/Braess_Paradox.pdf) and is a small report on testing over a very small network.